-As such, Music for All must work and project years in advance to secure venue commitments and to assure the adequacy of supporting (housing) infrastructure.
-Our commitments ensure availability of adequate rooms necessary to sustain an event the size of a Super Regional or Grand Nationals.
-It helps to secure and lock in hotel commitments to offer a city's best available and discounted group-housing options for bands and booster organizations.
-It also demonstrates a measurable component to maintain and prove the value for local communities where our Super Regionals and Grand Nationals take place.
+Music for All works with cities years in advance to secure venue commitments and to assure the adequacy of supporting (housing) infrastructure.
+The commitments made are firm contracts with monetary guarantees for use of and payment for contracted venue space and sleeping rooms.
 Showing the value of hotel business in these locations allows the local community to feel confident in their commitment to lease stadium and convention facilities to Music for All.
+In essence, our 2024 Fall participants are filling guest rooms that were contracted as early as 2019.

-Additional information, including Housing Preference Forms, can be found at: marching.musicforall.org/housingbureau
+Additional information, including housing bureau timeline and preference forms, can be found at: marching.musicforall.org/housingbureau